supernova4888/munchbox/README.md

 # Features
 MunchBox is your very own personal recipe organiser.
-i)  Add your favourite recipes from websites, magazines or recipe books  all in one place. ii) Add the Food preference, allows individual users to save and view in their profile page. iii)Save, update and delete recipes already created. iv) Review and follow other users and their recipes.
+1. Add your favourite recipes from websites, magazines or recipe books  all in one place.
+2. Add the Food preference, allows individual users to save and view in their profile page.
+3. Save, update and delete recipes already created.
+4. Review and follow other users and their recipes.
-v)  Randomly choose a Recipe you want to try by using a Spinner. vi) Accessible on all of your devices, anytime.
+5. Randomly choose a Recipe you want to try by using a Spinner.
+6. Accessible on all of your devices, anytime.

 ## User Guide